bl4ck5un/tc-website/content/getstarted.md

 The processing of the query happens inside an SGX-protected environment known as an "enclave".
 The requested data is fetched via a TLS connection to the target website that terminates inside the enclave.
 SGX protections prevent even the operator of the server from peeking into the enclave or modifying its behavior, while use of TLS prevents tampering or eavesdropping on communications on the network.
+<! figure for data flow>

 Town Crier can optionally ingest an <i>encrypted</i> query, allowing it to handle <i> secret query data </i>.
 For example, a query could include a password used to log into a server or secret trading data.
-TC's operation in an SGX enclave ensures that the password or trading data is concealed from the TC operator (and everyone else).
+TC's operation in an SGX enclave ensures that the password or trading data is concealed from the TC operator (and everyone else). <!
+TBD>

 ## Understand the `TownCrier` Contract